How many points converge to a heteroclinic network in an aperiodic way?: Examples

 \subsection{Geometric restrictions on the realized sequences}

-The possibility for the realization of aperiodic sequences near the Kirk--Silber network~\cite{VKirk_1994} is restricted by the fact that it is impossible for trajectories near the network to go from one cycle to the other and back.
-In the terminology of Example~\ref{ex:KS} this means that $\mathrm{ABA}$ and $\mathrm{BAB}$ cannot appear in any realized sequence.
+Near the Kirk--Silber network~\cite{VKirk_1994} aperiodic sequences are not realized because it is impossible for trajectories within a small neighborhood to go from one cycle to the other and back; cf.~Example~\ref{ex:KirkSilberSwitching}.
+If the symbols~$\mathrm{A}$ and~$\mathrm{B}$ correspond to the constituent cycles (as in Example~\ref{ex:KS}), this means that $\mathrm{ABA}$ and $\mathrm{BAB}$ cannot appear in any realized sequence.
 In fact, results in~\cite{DissLohse} imply that the only sequences realized in the Kirk--Silber system are of the form $\mathrm{A}^k\mathrm{BBB}\dotsb$ with arbitrary $k \in \N$ (or with the roles of~$\mathrm{A}$ and $\mathrm{B}$ reversed, depending on the choice of parameters).
 This fully characterizes the set of sequences that are realized in the Kirk--Silber system.
 In particular, all realized sequences are preperiodic and thus no aperiodic sequence is realized (much less f.a.s.) here.

 The reason for these restricted dynamics are geometric obstructions caused by the low-dimensional space ($\R^4$) containing the network.
 Similar limitations exist for networks containing a Kirk--Silber subnetwork \cite{AGUIAR20111475} or simply a common connection between two cycles satisfying an assumption on the global maps which retains the essence of the Kirk--Silber situation, see~\cite{CastroLohse2016}.